datalad-handbook/book/docs/basics/101-140-filesystem.rst

 Deleting (annexed) files/directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Removing files from a dataset is possible in two different ways.
+Removing files from a dataset is possible in two different ways:
+Either by removing the file from the current state of the repository (which Git calls the *worktree*) but keeping the content in the history of the dataset, or by removing content entirely from a dataset and its history.

+Removing a file, but keeping content in history
+"""""""""""""""""""""""""""""""""""""""""""""""

 An ``rm <file>`` or ``rm -rf <directory>`` with a subsequent :command:`datalad save` will remove a file or directory, and save its removal.
-The file content however will still be in the history of the dataset, and the file can be brought back to existence by going back in to the history of the dataset or reverting the removal commit:
+The file content however will still be in the history of the dataset, and the file can be brought back to existence by going back into the history of the dataset or reverting the removal commit:

 .. runrecord:: _examples/DL-101-140-170
    :workdir: dl-101/DataLad-101